Nutcracker syndrome: Signs and symptoms

 The signs and symptoms of NCS are all derived from the outflow obstruction of the left renal vein.
 The compression causes renal vein hypertension, leading to hematuria (which can lead to anemia) and abdominal pain (classically left flank or pelvic pain).
 The abdominal pain may improve or worsen depending on positioning.
 Patients may also have orthostatic proteinuria, or the presence of protein in their urine depending on how they sit or stand.

 Since the left gonadal vein drains via the left renal vein, it can also result in left testicular pain in men or left lower quadrant pain in women, especially during intercourse and during menstruation.
 Occasionally, the gonadal vein swelling may lead to ovarian vein syndrome in women.
 Nausea and vomiting can result due to compression of the splanchnic veins.
 An unusual manifestation of NCS includes varicocele formation and varicose veins in the lower limbs.
 Another clinical study has shown that nutcracker syndrome is a frequent finding in varicocele-affected patients and possibly, nutcracker syndrome should be routinely excluded as a possible cause of varicocele and pelvic congestion.
 In women, the hypertension in the left gonadal vein can also cause increased pain during menses.
+Headaches can develop when collateral veins branch out from the kidney into the spinal plexus.
+Also, common findings that develop alongside NCS are POTS and pelvic congestion syndrome.
+Pelvic congestion occurs when blood flows into the pelvis from the kidney which enlarges pelvic veins resulting in internal varicose veins.
+This can result in pelvic pain and also GI tract irritation leading to bloating, abdominal fullness, constipation and/or diarrhea.
+Often times nutcracker syndrome occurs alongside other abdominal compressions such as May–Thurner syndrome, superior mesenteric artery syndrome, and median arcuate ligament syndrome.

 Cause

 In normal anatomy, the LRV travels between the SMA and the AA.
 Occasionally, the LRV travels behind the AA and in front of the spinal column.
 NCS is divided based on how the LRV travels, with anterior NCS being entrapment by the SMA and AA and posterior NCS being compression by the AA and spinal column.
 NCS can also be due to other causes such as compression by pancreatic cancer, retroperitoneal tumors, and abdominal aortic aneurysms.
 Although other subtypes exist, these causes are more uncommon in comparison to entrapment by the SMA and the AA.
-Patients with NCS have a tendency to have a tall and lean stature, as this can lead to a narrower gap between the SMA and the AA for the LRV.
+Patients with NCS usually have a low BMI, as this can lead to a narrower gap between the SMA and the AA for the LRV.

 Diagnosis

-Nutcracker syndrome is diagnosed through imaging such as doppler ultrasound (DUS), computed tomography (CT), magnetic resonance imaging (MRI), and venography.
+Nutcracker syndrome is diagnosed through imaging such as doppler ultrasound (DUS), computed tomography (CT) with contrast, magnetic resonance imaging (MRI), and venography.
 The selection of the imaging modality is a step-wise process.
 DUS is the initial choice after clinical suspicion based on symptoms.
-CT and MRI are used to follow up afterwards, and if further confirmation is necessary, venography is used to confirm.
+However, often vascular compressions can be missed and CT with and without contrast is needed to visualize the vascular structures.
+MRI can be used if CT is not assessable.
+Venography with IVUS is gold standard for diagnosing.